simonsobs/sodetlib/docs/operations/iv.rst

    for reliably in analysis so it is important for current steps to be small.

-The default parameters of the take_iv function were chosen to satisfy these conditions, however depending on your assembly you may need to tweek the parameters such as ``overbias_voltage``, ``overbias_wait``, ``bias_high``, ``bias_step``, and ``wait_time``.
-See the the :ref:`IV_API` for the take_iv function for more details.
+The default parameters of the take_iv function were chosen to satisfy these conditions, however depending on your assembly you may need to tweak the parameters such as ``overbias_voltage``, ``overbias_wait``, ``bias_high``, ``bias_step``, and ``wait_time``.
+See the :ref:`IV_API` for the take_iv function for more details.

 The ``take_iv`` function returns an instance of the ``IVAnalysis`` class, containing all the important information about the run-conditions of the IV, and the analysis products if ``run_analysis`` is set to ``True``.
-By default, this function will save the output filepath of the IVAnalysis object to the device config under the key ``iv_file``.
+By default, this function will save the output file-path of the IVAnalysis object to the device config under the key ``iv_file``.
 This can easily be loaded again by running: